 Biostatistics is the science that applies statistical theory and mathematical principals to research in medicine, biology, environmental science, public health and related fields.
-Public health biostatisticians use mathematical and scientific methods to determine the cause of disease and injuries and to identify health trends within communities.
+Public health biostatisticians use mathematical and scientific methods to determine the cause of disease and injuries, to identify health trends within communities, and to evaluate programs.
+For instance, if you go into this career, your research may include estimating the number of deaths from gun violence or analyzing trends in drunk driving injuries.
+Other examples of using statistical methods in public health could be:

 Career opportunities for graduates offer competitive salaries.
 Positions are available in data management, pharmaceutical and clinical trials, data analysis and academia.
 In addition, biostatisticians are needed at the federal, state and local levels.

 Before applying to a biostatistics program, you should have a broad knowledge of biology and a solid understanding of mathematics and statistical methods and measures.
-You can search for schools in this field on the Association of Schools & Programs of Public Health’s (ASPPH) website.
+However, this is not required of all schools and programs in this area of study.
+You can search for schools in this field and sample courses on the Association of Schools & Programs of Public Health’s (ASPPH) website.
 SOPHAS is the centralized online application service for students applying to a school or program of public health accredited by the Council on Education for Public Health (CEPH).
 A complete list of accredited schools and programs can be found on the CEPH website.

 - American Public Health Association